anirudhkannan9/fso_redo/submissions/part2/data4countries/README.md

 ### `npm install`
 to install the project's dependencies.

+You will need the .env file with my API key in order to make calls to the weatherstack API.
+Email me (anirudhkannan9[AT]gmail[DOT]com) to use mine, or simply request your own at https://weatherstack.com/ and add it to a .env file that you create locally (you get 1,000 free calls a month, iirc).

 Still in the directory containing this project:
 ### `npm start`
 starts the application at [http://localhost:3000](http://localhost:3000/)